usc-kb176/SGD213_Task-2-Wiki/Proposal/Proposal.md

 # Agreement

-By accepting this proposal you agree to enter into a contract with Roadrunner Gaming, Inc for the development of the above game.
+By accepting this proposal, you agree to enter into a contract with Roadrunner Gaming, Inc for the development of the above game.

 Such contract will be governed by our standard terms and conditions (available on our website or on request).
 The "Product" referred to in these terms and conditions is the game described in this document.